Sexual Fables

 Sanssouci

-The postcard above shows Sanssouci Palace at Potsdam near Berlin around 1900.
-Sanssouci was Frederick the Great's summer palace, which he always preferred over the winter palace, Stadtschloss, in central Berlin (the latter was bombed out of existence in World War II).
+The postcard above shows Sanssouci Palace around 1900.
+Sanssouci was Frederick's summer palace, which he always preferred over the winter palace, Stadtschloss, in central Berlin (the latter was bombed out of existence in World War II).
 He died at Sanssouci in 1786 but his casket subsequently was moved around until 1991 when he was finally returned to Sanssouci after German unification.
 Below, the view today.

 Getting water from the nearby Havel River to this fountain was a failure at first.
 They finally were successful in the 1840's when a steam pumping house, the Dampfmaschinenhaus, shown below, was built in the style of a Turkish mosque complete with minaret.
 Nowadays it seems a bit forlorn, stuck amid modern Potsdam, separate from Sanssouci.